lupyuen/pinedio-stack-nuttx/README.md

 [(Source)](https://github.com/lupyuen/incubator-nuttx/blob/pinedio/boards/risc-v/bl602/bl602evb/include/board.h#L106-L127)

-TODO
+NuttX auto-assigns 0x40000 as the SPI Device ID for ST7789 Display. [(See this)](https://github.com/lupyuen/incubator-nuttx/blob/pinedio/include/nuttx/spi/spi.h#L459)

+We assigned the other SPI Device IDs ourselves.

+Device ID -1 is meant as a fallthrough to catch all SPI Devices that don't match the Device IDs.
+This also works for simple SPI setups where the Device ID is not needed.

+## SPI Device Table

-Which is represented in NuttX as an int array...
+We represent the SPI Device Table in NuttX as an int array...

 | SPI Device | Device ID | Swap MISO/MOSI | Chip Select |
 | :--------- | :-------: | :------------: | :---------: |